 However, by convention, a rotating frame is considered one non-inertial frame.
 It certainly is one reference frame.

-The animation in the image conforms to our limitations.
+The animation conforms to our limitations.

 Recall Newton's laws of motion are referenced to inertial frames although this essential fact is often omitted in high-school presentations.